OmsLaurina/toolbox_growthmodel/README.md

 outputs_deviation.py: Calculates the sensitivity of the state variable to the model parameter values. figures_deviation.py: Plots the sensitivity of the state variable to the model parameter values.
 Reproduces Fig. 7.

-outputs_insitu.py: Calculates the in situ regrouped biomasses and the f_BioM ratio. figures_insitu.py: Plots the in situ regrouped biomasses.
+outputs_biomasses.py: Calculates the in situ biomasses with the method of Menden-Deurer and Lessard (2000). outputs_biomasses2.py: Regroupes the 9 phytoplanktons groups into 3 size groups and calculates the f_biom. figures_insitu.py: Plots the in situ regrouped biomasses.
 Reproduces Fig. 2 and Fig. 9 (left part).

 outputs_jacobianmatrix_fullmodel.py: Calculates the Jacobian matrix of the full model from the numerical solutions.